-If you have some updates to enhance your app experience, holiday season might be a good time for their launch.
-These apps must be optimized for cross platforms and suit the design of all the iOS or Android device it's downloaded upon.
+If you have some updates to enhance your app experience, the holiday season might be a good time for their launch.
+These apps must be optimized for cross platforms and suit the design of all the iOS or Android devices it's downloaded upon.

 Keep an eye out for competition

-Your competitors too will have something planned for holidays.
-Be ahead of them and prepare a solid counter strategy.
-Do not keep repeating the same thing every year, do some research and incorporate latest trends into your apps and update keywords accordingly.
+Your competitors too will have something planned for the holidays.
+Be ahead of them and prepare a solid counter-strategy.
+Do not keep repeating the same thing every year, do some research and incorporate the latest trends into your apps and update keywords accordingly.

 Be inclusive through localization

-Be there on social media & spread word
+Be there on social media & spread the word